maneaterrbug/WTWY_metro_project_MR/proposal.md

 * How do you intend to meet the tools requirement of the project?
 	* The data will be gathered using a combination of SQL, and the python library sqlalchem.
 In addition, matplotlib will be used to visualize the data so it is easily palatable by end-users.
 * Are you planning in advance to need or use additional tools beyond those required?
-	* At this time no, I believe all tools available to us in the course/described here should be sufficient to deliver an MVP
+	* At this time no, I believe all tools available to us in the course/described here should be sufficient to deliver an MVP.

 #### MVP Goal:
 * What would a [minimum viable product (MVP)](./mvp.md) look like for this project?
 	* A minimum viable product for this project would be some kind of visualization(s) detailing the most trafficked stations/neighborhoods and the most trafficked times describing the findings.
 In addition, there should be a brief description of the work done and the means used to accomplish said work, with a more in depth explanation of what the findings mean for the organization (ie predictions about future travel, recommendations for street team station placement).
-A potential product that is more finalized would use additional datasets (in this case the census data described above) to make more targeted/informed decisions regarding street team planning. change bla bla bla
+A potential product that is more finalized would use additional datasets (in this case the census data described above) to make more targeted/informed decisions regarding street team planning.